What is Direct Current? – DC

 1 Coulomb = charge of 6 280 000 000 000 000 000 electrons or in scientific notation: 6.28 x 1018 electrons.

-To be consistent with our diagram and with the existing convention, the current flows from the positive terminal to the negative terminal.
+To be consistent with our diagram and with the existing convention, direct current flows from the positive terminal to the negative terminal.
 See Benjamin Franklin fluid theory of electricity.

 The direct current (DC) can change its magnitude